coolassassin/react-use-callback-factory/README.md

 ```

 We can see that it is memo component, but we use arrow function to create callback and break the memo.
-Quite often we can see something like that:
+Quite often we can see something like that as decision:
 ```javascript
 const Component = ({anyArray, onClick}) => {
     const onClickFactory = useCallback((id) => onClick(id), [onClick]);